bigeasy/cadence/diary.md

 })(4)([])

-// Another way would be a significate language change.
+// Another way would be a significant language change.

 var arrayed = step([])()